Skip to main content

 • Documenting useful data requirements

-• Identifying best data management and business intelligence tools and solutions
+• Identifying the best enterprise data management solutions

 • Developing a roadmap by defining initiatives in coordination with key stakeholders